ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 | SAP Business Process Intelligence | SAP |
 {: caption="RISE with SAP on IBM Power Virtual Server Responsibilities" caption-side="bottom"}

+SAP owns and manages the IBM Cloud account where RISE with SAP on Power Virtual Server is deployed, and is responsible for the IBM Cloud services used to serve your SAP landscape on IBM Cloud.
+{: note}

+For more information, including an overview, benefits, the IBM investment program, IBM Transformation Suite for SAP applications, transformation in action, an IDC Whitepaper, and next steps see [RISE with SAP on IBM Power Virtual Server](https://www.ibm.com/cloud/rise-with-sap){: external}.
+The next steps includes a link to [schedule a meeting with IBM](https://www.ibm.com/account/reg/us-en/signup?formid=urx-53520){: external}.

 ## Surround workloads
 {: #get-started-surround-workloads}